rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/discovery/udp_sweep.md

 3. Do: ```set THREADS [number of threads]```
 4. Do: ```run```

-To configure this module, just set the RHOSTS and THREADS values and run it.

 ## Scenarios

-**Running the scanner**
 ```
 msf > use auxiliary/scanner/discovery/udp_sweep
 msf auxiliary(udp_sweep) > set RHOSTS 192.168.1.2-254